 OCCUPATION: Retired.
 Worked for MU Extension as community and economic development specialist from 1979 to 2000.

 EDUCATION: He earned a bachelor's degree in sociology in 1964, a master's degree in community development in 1967 and a Ph.D. in rural sociology in 1978, all at MU.

-RELEVANT BACKGROUND: Fourth Ward representative on the Columbia City Council since 2007; served 12 years on the Columbia Planning and Zoning Commission, from 1995 to 2007; chaired the commission from 2001 until 2007.
+RELEVANT BACKGROUND: Fourth Ward representative on the Columbia City Council since 2007; served 15 years* on the Columbia Planning and Zoning Commission; chaired the commission for nine years*.

 ON THE WEB: Wade's campaign Web site is jerrywade.org.
 He also has a Twitter account (username: WadeForMayor) and a Facebook page.